All About Corporate Capital Losses

 • To ensure the restriction on the number of chargeable gains

-• Relief of the carried forward losses to 50 percent
+• Relief of the carried forward losses to 50%

 • Avoid exceeding deductions from chargeable gains

-Furthermore, plenty of anti-avoidance rules is targetted in such a manner that can actually restrict the relief for allowable losses or deny it completely.
+Furthermore, plenty of anti-avoidance rules are targeted in such a manner that can actually restrict the relief for allowable losses or deny it completely.
 In other cases, a note can be issued from HMRC to inform the company that the reify can not be granted due to exceeding the limit of the avoidance scheme.

 For the companies in groups, there are specially designed anti-avoidance rules.
 This includes the following: